cmodha/KaggleCompetitions/README.md

 # Kaggle Competitions
-A repository of the jupyte notebooks which were used to solve some Kaggle Machine Learning competitions.
+A repository of the Jupyter notebooks which were used to solve some Kaggle Machine Learning competitions.